 Birdwatchers will enjoy the thousands of waterfowl that flock to the lakes, including Canada geese, snow geese, mallards, lesser scaups, northern shovelers, great blue herons, snowy egrets and many other species of ducks and gulls.
 Agate and Jasper lakes are closed to boating between Nov.
 1 and Jan.1 and again Feb.
 15 to March 31 for the annual waterfowl migrations.
 Wakonda State Park is becoming one of the best places to observe waterfowl in northeast Missouri.

 Lakes were not the only natural features created by the gravel excavations.
 During the early mining days, sand that was on top of the excavated gravel was piled in mounds.
 Seeds from nearby natural sand prairies blew onto the mounds creating a sand prairie.
 Later, channelization of the Mississippi and Missouri rivers destroyed most of these natural habitats, making Wakonda State Park's sand prairie a rare landscape in Missouri.
 Sand-loving plants such as sandgrass, sand dropseed and prairie sunflower flourish, along with rare plants including sand primrose, dotted beebalm and winged pigweed.
-Hiking and bicycling trails provide access to view the sand prairie, lakes and waterfowl.
+Hiking, bicycling and water trails provide access to view the sand prairie, lakes and waterfowl.